 Back in 2018, knowledge graphs first appeared in the Gartner Hype Cycle for Emerging Technology.
-These technologies provide dramatic improvements in flexibility, enable real-time updates and offer advanced indexing capabilities.
+Graph Technology provides dramatic improvements in flexibility, enables real-time updates and offers advanced indexing capabilities.

 There are a number of graph database companies citing the advantages of using standalone graph technology for master data management (MDM).
 This is because these graphs can capture relationships and provide very fast searches.
 As businesses focus on transforming the customer experience, the ability to leverage the relationships and connections in data to make timely operational decisions has never been more important.

 However, standalone graph tools do not give users the most essential entity resolution and master data capabilities.
 These tools don’t offer capabilities for matching and merging records, creating survivorship rules and ensuring data quality.
 Also, these tools lack a “consumer-grade” interface, so instead of empowering business users across the organization, teams have to rely on IT to get the intelligence they need.